-In a litigious society touch has become associated with perversion.
-There are many legitimate reasons why this so, yet it's a great loss that prevents innocent touch.

-A tender non-sexual touch can say, "I know you're here, I care about what's happening in your life."
+In a litigious society touch has become associated with perversion...while there are many legitimate reasons why this so, it's a great loss that prevents innocent touch...touch that says; "I know you're here, I care about what's happening in your life."
 I remember as a young child someone I deeply respected just putting their arm around my shoulder.
 It meant so much to me.
-Her gesture tacitly said to me "I am standing with you.
-You have dignity as a fellow human being.
+Her gesture tacitly said to me "I am standing in solidarity with you, I realize you have an innate dignity as a fellow human being.
 You are not despised, nor distained."
 Here I am almost forty years later still remembering her arm around my shoulder.
 Some people go for a week or more untouched.
 Studies have shown the physical benefits of touch.
 There are emotional, spiritual, dimensions as well.
+When physical touch is someone's love language, we need to find appropriate and non-sexual ways of speaking.